Urban forestry: Wardens

-Urban Forestry in Australia
+Australia

 Australian urban forestry involves the care and management of single trees and tree populations throughout urban Australia, ameliorating the livability of cities in the country.
-The establishment and progression of urban forestry in Australia has helped alleviate impacts of the country's harsh climatic conditions in urban areas.
+The establishment and progression of urban forestry in Australia have helped alleviate the impacts of the country's harsh climatic conditions in urban areas.
 The present focus is on improving tree species adaptability, resiliency, and diversity to continue providing similar benefits in a future of increasingly harsh climatic conditions.

 History

+The first calls for conserving woodland areas in and around cities arose in the 1970s in response to increasing urbanisation and the consequent demand for recreational green space and awareness of protecting native wildlife.
+BOBITS – bits of bush in the suburbs – was a popular term at the time to describe these early "simplified versions of Australia's native forests" that flourished in Australian cities by the ecologist policies of the then prime minister Bob Hawke, summarised in its 1988 Greenhouse 21C: A Plan of Action for a Sustainable Future strategy to reduce greenhouse gas emissions.

-Australia's urban forestry history includes three time periods of urban forestry efforts.
-The first period, "forest in a city", refers to when urban forestry accompanied a resurgent focus on environmental values in the 1970s.
-Forests were primarily implemented and managed to improve recreation, aesthetics and provide jobs.
-Many efforts to implement urban forestry in Australia were stimulated by John French, drawing inspiration from ongoing efforts in North America.
-Australia's understanding of urban forestry evolved during the second time period to include all spaces used by the urban population.
+This and many other efforts to implement urban forestry in Australia were stimulated by CSIRO forester John French, drawing inspiration from ongoing efforts in North America.
+Australia's understanding of urban forestry evolved during the second period to include all spaces used by the urban population.
 Known as a "city forest" this vision of urban forestry incorporated the economic value of urban trees and a focus on ecosystem services.
 The third and present period in Australia's urban forestry history is known as "city in a forest", and considers the ongoing efforts to include urban forestry as a solution to environmental and health problems.

-Climate challenges and urban forestry
+Climate challenges

 Complications of global climate change are exacerbated within certain regions of Australia based on location and exposure to climate factors.
 Australia is susceptible to variable climatic intensities due to the Southern Annular Mode (SAM), a dynamic circulation pattern promoting warm and dry conditions via cold front redirection.
 Such conditions intensify standalone climate change challenges, particularly throughout the southern half of Australia.

 Since nearly 90% of Australians inhabit urban areas, adaptable, efficient and cost-effective methods of climate change mitigation may limit negative human consequences.
 Establishing, maintaining and retaining trees and shrubs in the urban environment is a nature-based solution with potential to mitigate some impacts that climate change has on Australia's urban population.
 Municipalities in Australia are exploring the benefits of urban forestry for their regional needs.

 Canberra

-A 2020 study of Australia's capital, Canberra, explored opportunities that living infrastructure could provide to mitigate conditions like increasing temperature and drought.
-The authors identified urban forests as one of four kinds of living infrastructure with potential to provide ecosystems services like cooling, carbon sequestration and improved livability.
-While hopeful that a high quality urban forest can provide these benefits, the authors emphasized the importance of planning and collaboration across diverse stakeholders for successful implementation.
+A 2020 study of Australia's capital, Canberra, explored opportunities for living infrastructure to mitigate conditions like increasing temperature and drought.
+The authors identified urban forests as one of four kinds of living infrastructure with the potential to provide ecosystem services like cooling, carbon sequestration, and improved livability.
+While hopeful that a high-quality urban forest can provide these benefits, the authors emphasized the importance of planning and collaboration across diverse stakeholders for successful implementation.